Local well-posedness of the Vlasov-Poisson-Landau system and related models

 The proof method involves fairly straightforward propagation of the norm $\mathfrak E$ via energy estimates, and commutator estimates, as in Proposition \ref{prop:aprioriFG}.
-This relies on Lemma 3.2 from \cite{flynn2023massless}, restated as Lemma \ref{lem:PhiUpperLower} below, to control collisions.
+This relies on Lemma 3.2 from \cite{flynn2024massless}, restated as Lemma \ref{lem:PhiUpperLower} below, to control collisions.
 Then, we control differences of solutions (contraction estimates) as in Proposition \ref{prop:difference}.
 With these alone, we can construct solutions to the Vlasov-Poisson-Landau system \eqref{eq:VPLunit} as the limit of smooth approximate solutions given by an iteration procedure, given in Section \ref{sec:construction}.

 To construct solutions to the system \eqref{eq:VPLion''}, the procedure is mostly the same, except for having to deal with the Poincar\'e-Poisson system that couples $(\beta,\phi)$ to $F_+$.
 In particular, we need to bound $\beta$ from above and below, and control $\phi \in H^{s+2}$, as well as control the various error terms associated with these unknowns in the iteration process.
-The culmination of this is Lemma \ref{lem:PPsystemEstimates}, which builds on previous analyses of this system in \cite{bardos_maxwellboltzmann_2018,flynn2023massless}.
+The culmination of this is Lemma \ref{lem:PPsystemEstimates}, which builds on previous analyses of this system in \cite{bardos_maxwellboltzmann_2018,flynn2024massless},

-In attempting to reuse the estimates from \cite{flynn2023massless}, we encountered one main difficulty, foreshadowed in the remark above.
+In attempting to reuse the estimates from \cite{flynn2024massless}, we encountered one main difficulty, foreshadowed in the remark above.
 In the previous paper, we are able to close estimates without any $v$ derivatives (and indeed, it was necessary).
 However, this framework was insufficient for general large data.
-This is because we are only able to close standard bootstrap assumptions by propagating a small amount of $v$ regularity, due to the commutators $\langle \nabla_x\rangle^s$ with the diffusion matrix.
+This is because we were unable to close standard bootstrap assumptions without propagating $v$ derivatives, due to the commutators of $x$ derivatives with the diffusion matrix.
 With these estimates closed, we construct solutions by a standard iteration argument.

-\section{{A priori} estimates}
+\section{\textit{A priori} estimates}